Landscape Architecture (LA)

 Prereq: LA 6010

-Landscape design integrating knowledge of land patterns, plant ecosystems, and human processes.
-Project involve landform and plants at varied scale of design.
+Landscape design integrating knowledge of theory, land patterns, plant ecosystems, and human processes.
+Projects involve landform and plants at varied scale of design.
 Emphasis on competencies in design based in natural process, human behavior, and representation.
+(Typically Offered: Spring)

 Credits: 6.
 Contact Hours: Studio 12.